jeff4/bionotes.github.io/ochem.md

 * 12/26 started Meso compound section
 * 12/28 completed all meso compound problems, began absolute vs. relative configuration section
 * 12/30 more stereo problems
+* 12/31 completed absolute v. relative section.
+In general, a lot of bio organic molecules were classified as D(+) or L(-) relative to glyceraldehyde.
+Amino acids were generally L and were based off  of (-)-glyceraldehyde.
+Sugars generally degrade to (+)-glyceraldehyde and are generally D-sugars.
+None of these map cleanly onto R/S CIP sequence rules.